-Some exchanges have a form of tiered system.
-This means that the amount of documents you submit will depend on the amount of crypto you want to buy.
+Some exchanges have a form of a tiered system.
+This means that the number of documents you submit will depend on the amount of crypto you want to buy.

 So if you plan to buy a small amount of crypto they will only ask for one document for identification.
 If you plan to buy a lot, then they will ask you to submit more documents as proof.

 You could always submit the full amount of documents for practicalities sake.
 So that you will be ready to use the platform with any amount.
-However not everyone can affords thousands worth of crypto so you might not need to do so anyway.
+However, not everyone can afford thousands worth of crypto so you might not need to do so anyway.